-When he finished his we intentioned defense of being a great listener I asked him a question I’ve posed to my clients many times over the past 2 decades.
+When he finished his well intentioned defense of being a great listener I asked him a question I’ve posed to my clients many times over the past 2 decades.

 When you are engaged in a conversation and listening to someone- is it more important that you understand, or more important that person feels understood?

 Listening to others isn’t about you needing to understand or you being anything else but present and available in the conversation.
-True active listening is really paying attention to the messages both verbal and non-verbal that the person is attempting to convey.
+True active listening is really paying attention to the verbal and non-verbal and non-verbal messages that the person is attempting to convey.
 As we all know what a person says, isn’t always what they really mean.
-As leaders if we are jumping to our own conclusions based on our infinite wisdom and expertise than we are denying that individual the opportunity to truly learn the lesson on their own.
+As a leaders if you are jumping to our own conclusions based on your infinite wisdom and expertise than you are denying that individual the opportunity to truly learn the lesson on their own.

 Have you been to a company, or place of business where you just knew that the person providing you service was truly committed to the organization?
-Have to been to one recently where you knew the person absolutely was not committed to the company?
-Committed team members typically feel understood by those they report to, and that commitment ultimately impacts service, your numbers and the bottom line.
+Conversely, have to been to one recently where you knew the person absolutely was not committed to the company?
+Committed team members typically feel understood by those they report to, and that commitment ultimately impacts service, productivity, and most importantly the bottom line.

-Do yourself a huge favor this week and SHUT UP.
+Do yourself a huge favor this week and SHUT Up, and ask a few questions.
 Then start listening to the smart people around you and see where it leads you.